 As parents, Heather and I have come to know Mrs. Prindle very well-she is us.
 (And we know Tommy, too-he lives at our house.)
 How much we want to spare our little family from drowning in unhappy endings!
 Yet even more, we hope and pray that as our children mature, they will encounter a God who is greater than the benevolent, fairytale version of Sunday school.
 We couldn't really recommend a God who is always safe and kind, who winks at wrongdoing.
 To grow up is come face to face with disaster, suffering, and evil.
 What good are rainbows and flannel parrots when one of Taylor's best friends drowns?
 When a boy from Noah's soccer team grows up to be Kip Kinkle, school terrorist and murderer?
 When Jana's sincere, childhood prayer for Mom and Dad to get back together goes unanswered?

 As adults, we know that the God who saved the animals two by two doesn't hold up-if that's the only picture of Him we take with us.
-We need a God who is big enough to stand outside of time and circumstance, and whose book can be to us the very Word of Life.

 For that, we're willing to risk a little fright along the way.
 Maybe it's like teaching your children about sex: Start with what they need to know at the time.
 Face their questions honestly (even if your answer goes something like, "Honey, I have no idea!").
 And don't let the details obscure the big picture of sacredness, wonder and delight.

 What's the worst thing that could happen to Tommy anyway?
 Not that he would leave in search of more rainbows in his religion.
 But that in finding only a nice-enough and safe-enough God, he would then turn away, finding no reason for awe or repentance or love or surrender.